 "My friend wanted to go all out," Helen says.
 "It wasn’t enough to have just one hen do.
 She wanted a night out in her hometown, a daytime hen that her mum could come to, a week abroad for the bridesmaids, a weekend in the country for her wider circle of friends, and a spa day so she could relax a couple of days before the wedding.
 As the maid of honour I was expected to attend everything and even sub the other attendees when booking.
 The costs I put on my credit card ended up being astronomical."

 "I was cancelling holidays and drinking tap water on nights out," says Helen.
 "It felt like I was putting my own life on hold so that my friend could have the wedding that she wanted.
 By the time the big day rolled around, all I could think of was how long it was going to take me to pay back all the money I’d ended up spending."

 Helen is far from the only bridesmaid feeling the pinch as a result of a bride-to-be's over-the-top demands.
-Last year, seasoned wedding attendee Georgina Childs made headlines after she appeared on This Morning claiming to have been forced to move back in with her parents after spending £13,000 attending 14 weddings and 13 hen dos in four years.
+In 2018, seasoned wedding attendee Georgina Childs made headlines after she appeared on This Morning claiming to have been forced to move back in with her parents after spending £13,000 attending 14 weddings and 13 hen dos in four years.
 One particularly pricey pre-wedding party cost her over £600.